rdbhost/rdb2js/charge_readme.md

     $L = $L.script('/vendor/rdbhost/2.0/rdb2-charge.js');

-To use the rdbhost-charge module, you need an account on Stripe.com.
-Use the sandbox codes to test your app using the rdbhost-charge.js code.
+To use the rdb2-charge module, you need an account on Stripe.com.
+Use the sandbox codes to test your app using the rdb2-charge.js code.
 Go to the Stripe.com website and setup an account.
 Have the account authorization data available.

 ##Charges